yczhou001/MAM/README.md

 ## Experimental results
 * Ablation study of our MAM framework.
 The “Direct” represents the baseline.
 From left to right, we incrementally addfunctions. “+Retrieval” is our full MAM framework.
 <p align="center"> <img src="images/table7.jpg" width="50%"> </p>
+For more details, please refer to the [paper](https://github.com/yczhou001/MAM).